Q. What is Cisco DNA Center?

 Q. How does Cisco DNA Center integrate with Cisco Meraki?

-A. Cisco DNA Center offers a single management dashboard for Cisco DNA and Meraki customers.
+A. Cisco DNA Center offers a single management dashboard for Cisco networking and Meraki customers.
 Cisco DNA Center uses APIs provided by Meraki to obtain inventory and status of devices.
 No additional licenses are required for this integration.
 Additionally, Meraki access points can be provisioned from within Cisco DNA Center.
 This allows Meraki access points to be installed at a branch office and then provisioned remotely from your corporate headquarters.
-From there, these Meraki access points can be managed from regional sites, branch sites, or the corporate office via the Meraki dashboard.
-This allows corporate headquarters to centralize the on-boarding of new devices and then provide regional or branch offices access to manage them through the Meraki dashboard.
+From there, these Meraki access points can be managed from regional sites, branch sites, or the corporate office through the Meraki dashboard.
+This allows corporate headquarters to centralize the onboarding of new devices and then provide regional or branch offices access to manage them through the Meraki dashboard.

 Q. How does Cisco DNA Center integrate with Cisco Umbrella?